BigOokie/skywire-wing-commander/QUICK-START-GUIDE.md

 ## The Commands You Need
 This section presents all the commands you need, in the order you need them.
 Remember this is a Quick-Start Guide, and there are a lot of assumptions that you have pre-requisits installed and generally required things are all in order.

-Lines starting with `##` are comments and provided to assist with understanding what stage your at:
+Lines starting with `##` are comments and provided to assist with understanding.
+If you get an error at any point, please refer back to the main [Readme](README.md).

 ```sh
 ## Setup the repository folder